 Since short stories are brief fictional narratives in prose, and simpler in language in comparison with the language of poetry or shorter to read in the class in comparison to a novel, they are more practicable to be used in language classes.
 There is a single plot, limited number of characters and a single effect in short stories.
-Just like novels, drama and poetry, short stories too contribute to the language learning.
-They are motivating for student discussions and analysis, and advantageous in developing students' reading comprehension, writing, listening, speaking skills, enhancing their vocabulary repertoire as well as their creative writing abilities.
-The last but not the least of all, reading short stories contributes to their cultural development and personal growth.
+Besides their length is an advantage in language classes.
+Just like novels, drama and poetry, short stories too contribute to language learning.
+They are motivating for student discussions and analysis, and advantageous in developing students' reading comprehension, writing, listening, speaking skills, enhancing their vocabulary repertoire as well as their creative writing abilities; the last but not the least of all contributing to their cultural development and personal growth.
 The aim of this chapter is to show how to study a short story in ELT classes in the light of deconstructive and semiotic approaches to literary texts.
 D. H. Lawrence's short story 'The White Stocking' will be analysed employing both H.L.B.
-Moody's and Robert Scholes's theoretical principles.
+Moody, and Robert Scholes theoretical principles.